PhilipMay/May.la/source/it/git.md

 ```

 Then you get an editor window where you have to do the changes.
 Here you
-can rename the top commit by writing “r” (for reword) and change the
+can rename the top commit by writing "r" (for reword) and change the
 commit text.
-If you want to discard all other commits you write “f” (for
+If you want to discard all other commits you write "f" (for
 fixup) infront of them.
 Now you save the file and the GIT magic is
 happening.